Michael Wade (businessman): Honours

 Wade was awarded an OBE in the Queen's 2018 Birthday Honours for services to Government and the Economy.

 Personal life

 Michael Wade married Caroline Dashwood, daughter of Sir Francis Dashwood, in 1997 at the Dashwood family estate, West Wycombe Park.
-They have a son, Alexander Francis Neville Wade (b.
-1998) and divorced in 2001.

 Wade bought Trafalgar Park, a Grade 1 listed country house near Salisbury, Wiltshire, in 1995.
-Gifted to the Nelson family by the Crown as reward for Admiral Lord Nelson's victory at Trafalgar, Wade used the property for weddings, events and charity fundraisers and launches, including those for the Wiltshire Air Ambulance.
 During 2021, Wade listed a restored Trafalgar Park for sale and was sold by October 2021.